jsorge/jsorge.net/Public/_posts/2018-07-20-nerd-snipe-shared-extension.textbundle/text.md

 plutil -replace CFBundleVersion -string "$version" $INFO_PLIST
 ```

 I’ve extracted out the short version and build values as build settings in each main app target and those get funneled into the script.
-In this sample I’ve hard-coded each app’s bundle ID to prefix the extension, but at Lyft these are build settings as well[1]().
+In this sample I’ve hard-coded each app’s bundle ID to prefix the extension, but at Lyft these are build settings as well.
+(Pro-tip: make good use of xcconfig files because editing this stuff in Xcode is a huge pain, not to mention the possible merge conflicts that could arise in your project file.)

 I’ve got a build setting in one of my apps indicating what kind of app it is (in this case that is the `IS_EMPLOYEE` setting).
 Checking that will tell me the environment the script is running in.
 I setup 3 variables for each app and replace their values in the extension’s _already built_ Info.plist file.
 This is important, because it’s too late to change the file in my source directory.